jmrmgn/nas-academy-backend/README.md

 ### [DELETE] Unpark the Car

-Takes the slot number from which the car is to be removed from and frees that slot up to be used by other cars.
+Takes the slot number from which car is to be removed  and frees that slot to be used by the incoming cars.

 ```
 DELETE /api/unpark/:carNumber